Funding and Auto Insurance

 OCF-18 and 23 Treatment Plans – Once these forms are completed by your therapist you will be asked to sign the treatment plan.
 These forms will be submitted directly by The Orthopaedic Therapy Clinic to your adjuster.

-If you have extended health benefits this may not be an issue.
+If you have extended health benefits this may not be an issue as some insurers will pay for injuries due to an MVA.
 See the payment info section below for further clarification.

 The initial treatment plan covers 12 weeks of treatment.
 If you require treatment beyond the initial treatment plan your therapist will submit an additional treatment plan requesting additional funds.